ipfs-shipyard/py-ipfs-http-client/README.md

 ## Featured Projects

-Projects that currently use py-ipfs-api.
+Projects that currently use py-ipfs-http-client.
 If your project isn't here, feel free to submit a PR to add it!

 - [git-remote-ipfs](https://github.com/larsks/git-remote-ipfs) allows users to push and pull git repositories from the IPFS network.
 - [InterPlanetary Wayback](https://github.com/oduwsdl/ipwb) interfaces web archive ([WARC](https://www.iso.org/standard/44717.html)) files for distributed indexing and replay using IPFS.